top of page

 - Partner with schools to establish Gulf of Maine courses, where students work with teachers and community partners to develop hands-on projects that deepen their understanding of how climate change affects their local environment.

-- Have yearly conferences to discuss best practices in environmental education, and
+- Have yearly professional development conferences to discuss best practices in environmental education.

 (Marsh aerial photo © Aber, Aber, and Valentine, 2009)